paigejulianne/picoorm/README.md

 by Paige Julianne Sullivan <paige@paigejulianne.com> https://paigejulianne.com

+---

 ## Background

 Back in 2010, I was building a hosted VOIP PBX that required a LOT of calls to the database.
 I wanted to make it as simple as I could without having to import a huge ORM (you know which ones I'm talking about).
 I wrote this code and have been making continual enhancements over the years to it.

+---

-## Contributions and Suggestions Welcome!
+## Contributing, Issues, and Support

-Feel free to email me with your suggestions or fork the code and submit a pull request
+I welcome your contributions to the source code.
+Feel free to fork the repository and submit pull requests.

-## Quick Documentation and Usage
+For support and issues, please use the GitHub issue tracker at https://github.com/paigejulianne/picoorm/issues

+You may also find additional information on the GitHub discussions page at https://github.com/paigejulianne/picoorm/discussions

+Finally, you can check my blog at https://paigejulianne.com/tag/picoorm/ for additional information and tutorials.

+---

+## Installation

 ### Via composer